IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Sharkvern and their storm effects can no longer drown an underground player

--Supreme Pinky, a few moves: now uses a Nova and Ring attack instead of rockets in phase 1, and the scythe attack in the final phase of Pinky Singularity has been replaced with the new Ring attack
+-Supreme Pinky, a few moves: now uses a Nova and Ring attack instead of rockets in phase 1, and the scythe attack in the final phase of Pinky Singularity has been replaced with the new Ring attack, and Radiation continues into phase 2

 -Strange portal no longer sells items in Multiplayer, Deeper Dungeons loot is now alternatively obtained from a Contraband Crate (including the rare items that wern't sold before)